Yuelioi/docs.yuelili.com/src/content/docs/en/ai-scripting/jsobjref/PathItem.md

+---
+title: PathItem
+---
 # PathItem

 `app.activeDocument.pathItems[index]`

 #### Description

-Specifies a path item, which contains [PathPoint](./PathPoint.md) objects that define its geometry.
+Specifies a path item, which contains [PathPoint](.././PathPoint) objects that define its geometry.

 The `PathItem` class gives you complete access to paths in Illustrator.